Cryptographically prove your content is real, and that it came from you

 Frequently asked questions

-Content Credentials are cryptographically signed metadata attached to an image, video, or document that prove its provenance: who created it, when, with what tools, and whether it has been altered since.
-They address the core problem of digital content trust in an era of AI-generated and easily manipulated media, giving audiences a verifiable way to distinguish authentic content from fakes.
+Content Credentials are cryptographically signed provenance data attached to an image, video, audio file, or document, recording who created it, when, with what tools, and whether it has been altered since.
+They give audiences a verifiable way to tell authentic content from AI-generated or manipulated media.

 Yes.
-SSL.com issues both C2PA certificates (for signing the provenance manifest) and CAWG certificates (for embedded creator identity assertions) under its publicly trusted PKI, and is an active participant in the Content Authenticity Initiative (CAI) and the C2PA Working Group that defines these standards.
+SSL.com issues both C2PA certificates and CAWG certificates under its publicly trusted, WebTrust-audited PKI, with its roots included in the C2PA Trust List, and participates in the Content Authenticity Initiative (CAI) and the C2PA working group.

 Start authenticating your content today